College Exposure Program

 1. Recruiting process goes through kicking camps/coaches.
 This was not the case fifteen years ago.
 But these days, kicker who does not work with a well-connected kicking coach, gets overlooked.
 College coaches are busy.
 Instead of going through hundreds of highlight videos, they prefer to simply contact a kicking coach and ask for top prospects.
 It saves them time and it ensures that kickers who they are recruiting are pre-approved.

 2. Regardless of how many camps you attend, and how much money you spend on your kicking coach, you still need to be very good in order to get a scholarship.
 What is good?
-Click here for performance standards desired by colleges.
-You also have to back it up by kicking well at the games and kicking well at college camps that you attend.
+Click here for general performance standards of what is needed to kick in college.
+You also have to back it up by kicking well in the games and kicking well at college camps that you attend.

 3. If you are a late bloomer, you may have to walk-on and earn a scholarship.
-I see athletes all the time who are on the verge of becoming great kickers.
+I often see athletes who are on the verge of becoming great kickers.
 But it doesn't happen early enough to warrant a scholarship offer.
 Colleges are looking for a complete package when they decide to offer a scholarship - strong leg with solid mechanics.
 Walking-on (being invited to join a team without getting athletic money) is a good way to get your foot in the door.
 Once you are on a team, if you outkick the other guys, you win a scholarship.
 One word of caution about walking on: do not go to a school that scholashipped a kicker out of your graduating class, or the class right before you.
+They will favor the scholarshipped kicker and it will not be a fair competition for the starting job.

 4. Every kicking coach has different strenghts and does things a bit differently.
 Unlike mega camps that see thousands of athletes, we see about 600 athletes annually.
 This means that we do not have as many college prospects to offer to schools.
 But the positive side is that athletes who are good enough find themselves ranked a lot higher on our short list that we send to colleges - Click Here for Top Prospects.

-We evaluate and rank specialists at the Northwestern Chicago Land Showcase that is attended by 250+ college coaches every year.
+We evaluate and rank specialists at the Northwestern Chicago Land Showcase that is attended by 60+ colleges every year.
 We are also guest coaches and talent evaluators at several other Big 10 kicking camps.

 Emails received from College Coaches: